-All other product and service names mentioned are the trademarks of their respective companies.
-Data contained in this document serves informational or any other agreement with SAP.
+This document is a preliminary version and not subject to your license agreement with SAP.
 This document contains only intended strategies, developments, and functionalities of the SAP® product and is not intended to be binding upon SAP to any particular course of business, product strategy, and/or development.
-Please note that this document is subject to change and may be changed by SAP at any time without notice.
+Please note that this document is subject to change and may be changed by SAP at any part time without notice.